capactio/website/docs/feature/storage-backends/aws-secrets-manager.md

 ## Features

 AWS Secrets Manager storage backend is feature-complete.
-It supports full lifecycle of TypeInstance: create, get, update, delete, lock, unlock.
+It supports full lifecycle of TypeInstance:
+- create (create first revision),
+- get a given revision,
+- update (create a new revision),
+- delete a given revision,
+- delete the whole object,
+- lock the whole object,
+- and unlock the whole object.

 It can be used as a default storage for all TypeInstances.